samheckle/web-projects-fa-25/projects.md

 ### Deliverables
 Due 9/29: Project #2 Concept
-Come up with a concept for your project and write documentation bout it.
+Come up with a concept for your project and write documentation about it.
 Include a short description, 1 -2 sketches, and references of relevant projects.

 Due 10/6: Project #2
 Project is due, with a link to your Hunter server inside `project2/`.